tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 6. Describe the reasons for the specific security services selected.

-    Azure Monitor, Log Analytics, ATP, Cloud App Security, Azure Security Center, and Azure Sentinel will provide services to monitor, manage and investigate any potential vulnerabilities, threats, or anomalies within the environment to protect users and data across Azure, Microsoft 365, and on-premises resources.
+    Azure Monitor, Log Analytics, Microsoft Defender for Identity, Microsoft Defender for Cloud Apps, Microsoft Defender for Cloud, and Azure Sentinel will provide services to monitor, manage and investigate any potential vulnerabilities, threats, or anomalies within the environment to protect users and data across Azure, Microsoft 365, and on-premises resources.

 *Networking*